DiscM/flowstatedemos/QuickStart.md

 Existing mechanics to reuse:

-- Players can move around a tile map.
+- You can move around a tile map.
 - Bombs already affect objects in range.
 - Rocks already call `Score.increase_score`.
 - The game already checks when all rocks are gone.